EideWang/nuxt-static-PWA-tailwind-sass-init/README.md

 # nuxt-static-PWA-tailwind-sass-init
-### This is a quick setup for a Nuxt project with the following settings
+### This is a quick setup for a static Nuxt project with the following settings
+- Axios
 - PWA
 - Tailwind
 - Sass
 - Google font Roboto

 > After cloning the repo, don't forget to
 >   - Change the project folder name
 >   - Change the head title in nuxt.config.js
 >   - Change name in both package.json and package-lock.json

 ## Build Setup